hnryjmes/100-days-of-code/README.md

 1. DAY 41.
 Building a thermostat app in JS and basic manipulation of HTML elements using jQuery.
 Also using the OpenWeatherMap API to search for a city and display the temperature to the user. #100DaysOfCode

+1. DAY 42.
+Friday morning tech test: rapidly learning a new language.
+Writing a test-driven FizzBuzz program in Java using JUnit.
+A work in progress... #100DaysOfCode

 1.